For all new students at Business Academy Aarhus

 When you start your programme you will be introduced to our Intranet for students called Study Update, and our digital learning platform Canvas.

-You will get a personal login for Fronter and here you will find timetables, news from the Academy and from your programme, materials from the teachers and other relevant information about your programme.
+You will get a personal login for Study Update and Canvas.
+On Study Update, you will find materials from administration, and on Canvas, you will find materials from the teachers and other relevant information about your programme.

 Get social with the other new students.